Thursday, 30 June 2005

 In another corner of the park they were showing the old classic film "Casablanca", but its sound was drowned in the loud music.

-University students from near by Galaxy hostel thronged the place, drinking beer, chatting, smoking.
+University students from the near by Galaxy hostel thronged the place, drinking beer, chatting, smoking.
 At 10.30 PM, they had still not started the show.
 I told myself that I will wait for another 15 minutes and if they don't start, I will go away.
 They started just before it was time for me to leave.
 Some drums, they were not bad but not that great as well.

 Then there was a group of Italian girls doing the dance with their west african teacher from Guinea Konkry.
 It was nothing like the lovely west African dances done by Footprints international from Ghana that I had seen in January.